Land Reuse

 Click here to learn more on the Evolution of DLBA Lots.

-• Side Lots must meet a number of eligibility criteria, including zoning, taxes, demolition clearance, size, adjacency, etc.
+• Side Lots must meet a number of eligibility criteria, including zoning, demolition clearance, size, and other requirements.

 • Eligible Side Lots will graduate to Neighborhood Lots after 6 months (180 days).
 See individual lots for graduation timing.